WHAT IS RETINA?

 Treatment options include:

-2. Laser photocoagulation –high energy laser beams are aimed at the leaky vessels to reduce the leakage of fluid and amount of fluid collecting in the retina
+2. Laser photocoagulation – high energy laser beams are aimed at the leaking blood vessels to reduce the leakage of fluid and amount of fluid collecting in the retina

 Before laser treatment